seanmcbroom/jellyfin-discord-webhooks/README.md

 - Navigate to the system notifications in the Jellyfin dashboard for the template you want to use
 - Enable the notification and set it to only send to one admin account (otherwise you may get double notifications)
+- Setup a discord webhook in the webhooks plugin

 ### Notification Type Key